openintegrationhub/openintegrationhub.github.io/docs/1 - BasicConcepts/FlowBasics.md

 - credentials_id: Communication with external applications generally requires a set of credentials.
 These can be securely stored in the OIH Secret Service and referenced by their ID here

 The edges are more self-explanatory, each containing a source and a target, which refers to an id field of a node.

+### Credentials and Secrets

+As integration flows frequently interact with external systems, it is often necessary to pass access credentials into flows.
+In order to do so without the risk of exposing these credentials to other users of the OIH, the Flow Repository relies on the Secret Service.
+To do so, you need to:

+- Create a new secret inside the Secret Service containing the access credentials you will need.
+This can be an API key, a Oauth token, or a number of other authentication tokens.
+For more detail, please refer to the [Secret Service Documentation](https://openintegrationhub.github.io//docs/5%20-%20Services/SecretService.html)
+- The Secret Service will return an id of this created secret.
+In the relevant node, enter this id under the field `credentials_id`
+- Once the flow executes, the node will automatically fetch the contents of this secret, allowing the component to use the stored credentials without the risk of exposure